biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

     Local: Save on your computer in txt format (Name it "Group#_FurtherResearch").
 Upload the document to the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223)
    OR
-   Github: create a new file ("Group#_FurtherResearch.md) in the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223) and write the pargraph there.
+   Github: create a new file ("Group#_FurtherResearch.md) in the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223) and write the paragraph there.

    In your Pull Request, please select appropriate:
       * **label** : "midterm: Further Research"
       * **assignee**: "Janisha Patel"
       * **milestone**: "Further Research"

 Note: only one team member needs to do this: